Halcyoninae/Halcyon_v2/README.md

 This program uses a questionable framework that I made / based on.
 Currently, it is in the stage of optimizations.

+The audio buffer is constantly read (AKA streamed) and then written to a data line.
+This process is all asynchronous, with synchronization methods provided to certain methods.
+A streamed method allows this player to not have to waste overhead and memory loading everything into memory and then reading.

+Synchronization is only provided for getter methods requiring specific resources from the stream.

+Playlist feature or continuous playing feature must be implemented by the user as a subset of the Tailwind player or the pre-implemented PlayList class.

+The quality of the reading speed is on par; however, the quality may substantially drop when the gain is increased to the max or substantially.

+The Tailwind Player class is a subset of Audio's interface and contains esoteric methods that must be called directed as a Tailwind player instead of an explicit Audio.

+Modification of the audio during runtime either intentional or unintentional, wanted or unwanted as per the license is handled by the user.
+The user in turn may file a bug report for this modification or a pull request to fix the issue directly.

 ## Current

 Currently this program is still in development and is not yet ready for consumer usage,